MicrosoftEdge/Demos/README.md

 1. Edit the code (such as `index.html` or `style.css`) in the new directory.
 Add any files you need.

-1. Use the shared CSS, JS, and images from the `shared` directory.

-   The template demo already links to the shared CSS, JS, and images.
-This avoids having to repeat basic styling and typography CSS code, or having to create your own images.

 1. Add a link to your demo in this `README.md` file, in a new row in one of the tables.